Private Hierarchical Clustering and Efficient Approximation: Main Construction

-In a setup phase, sub-protocol $\hcluster.\setup$ builds the cryptographic stage on which cluster analysis is performed by the other two, by processing the input points into a secure representation of singletons and their pairwise linkage distances.
-This representation comprises of the $n$ input points, viewed as an input array $I$, and all pairwise distances among these points, viewed as a $n\times n$ cluster distance matrix $\Delta$.
+In a setup phase, sub-protocol $\hcluster.\setup$ processes the $n$ input points, viewed as an input array $I$, and all pairwise distances among these points, viewed as a $n\times n$ cluster distance matrix $\Delta$.
 Here, $I, \Delta$ are only virtual, corresponding to an early joint state of $\Pone, \Ptwo$ that is actually \emph{secret-shared} between them.
-Specifically, $\Pone$ holds an array $L$ with exactly $I$'s elements but each \emph{AHE-encrypted} under $\Ptwo$'s secret key, and a $n\times n$ matrix $R$ with \emph{random blinding terms}, whereas $\Ptwo$ holds (along with its secret key) the matrix $B = \Delta + R$ with \emph{blinded pairwise cluster distances}.
-Importantly, as $f^*_{HC}$ specifies, the joint state $\{I, \Delta\}$ is split only after $I$'s elements and $\Delta$'s rows and columns are \emph{randomly shuffled}, with $\Pone, \Ptwo$ contributing equally, but being not privy, to the exact shuffling used.
+Specifically, $\Pone$ holds an array $L$ with exactly $I$'s elements but each \emph{AHE-encrypted} under $\Ptwo$'s secret key, and a $n\times n$ matrix $R$ with \emph{random blinding terms}, whereas $\Ptwo$ holds the matrix $B = \Delta + R$ with \emph{blinded pairwise cluster distances}.
+Importantly, as $f^*_{HC}$ specifies, the joint state $\{I, \Delta\}$ is split only after $I$'s elements and $\Delta$'s rows and columns are \emph{randomly shuffled}, with $\Pone, \Ptwo$ not knowing the exact shuffling used.

-In a clustering phase, sub-protocol $\hcluster.\cluster$ virtually runs the ordinary hierarchical clustering algorithm $\mathsf{HCAlg}$ on matrix~$\Delta$.
-In fact, $\Pone, \Ptwo$ process their individual states $R, B$ to iteratively merge singletons into target clusters, based on inter-cluster distances in $B - R=\Delta$.
-Each iteration merges two clusters into a new one and involves three main tasks:
+In a clustering phase, sub-protocol $\hcluster.\cluster$ virtually runs the ordinary hierarchical clustering algorithm $\mathsf{HCAlg}$ on matrix~$\Delta$: $\Pone, \Ptwo$ process their individual states $R, B$ to iteratively merge singletons into target clusters, based on inter-cluster distances in $\Delta$.
+Each iteration merges two clusters into a new one via three tasks: